 I wanted to take the time to thank you for your unparalleled contributions to not only the Denver Broncos, Indianapolis Colts, and the NFL as a whole, but also to our shared alma mater, the University of Tennessee, and the entire sport of football.
 The amazing positive impact you have had on the cities of New Orleans, Knoxville, Indianapolis, and Denver, as well as countless other communities, is absolutely astounding.
 There is an endless list of accomplishments, both on and off the field, that will be written about, talked about, and discussed for years to come.
 For now though, I will leave all of that to others, and will take this opportunity to instead thank you for the personal impact you have had on my life.

 The incredible influence you have had on my life is immeasurable.
 You have quite literally helped shape my life into what it is today on every level possible: academically, professionally, and personally.
-My dad is a Tennessee alum, and my mom likes to say I was “brainwashed from Day 1” but I just like think my dad raised me right: to bleed orange.
-I grew up in Lawrence, Kansas and stuck out like a sore thumb as a lone (but very bright) spot of orange in the sea of crimson and blue in ‘Jayhawk Country’ but I will never forget sitting with my dad and watching you throw touchdowns to Joey Kent on Saturdays.
+My dad is a Tennessee alum, and my mom likes to say I was “brainwashed from Day 1” but I just like say my dad raised me the right way: to bleed Tennessee Orange.
+I grew up in Lawrence, Kansas and stuck out like a sore thumb as a lone (but very bright) spot of orange in the sea of crimson and blue called ‘Jayhawk Country’ but I will never forget sitting with my dad and watching you throw touchdowns to Joey Kent on Saturdays.
 That is when I became a football fan.
 That is why I became a football fan.
 I was barely six years old when you announced your decision to become a Tennessee Volunteer and there was no way for anybody to know then just how big of a spark that would provide for the direction my life has taken in the 22 years since that moment.

 I remember it all.
 I remember when you decided to return to Tennessee for your senior year.
 I remember watching you lead a second half comeback against Auburn in the 1997 SEC Championship game.
 I remember getting a signed Tennessee jersey for Christmas the year before with an autograph that reads “To Weller, Peyton Manning #16” across the six.
 I remember sitting in my Mema’s kitchen and watching the 1998 NFL draft as you were selected first overall by the Indianapolis Colts.
 I remember your MVP seasons.
 I remember your record-breaking performances.
 I remember feeling the elation from every win and the anguish after every loss.
 But most importantly, I remember making the decision to move to Knoxville and thinking about how cool it would be to walk around on the same campus that Peyton Manning walked around on, sit in the same lecture halls that Peyton Manning sat in, and in the end, being able to say that I have the same alma mater as Peyton Manning.